Software-Improvement-Group/sigridci/docs/faq-security.md

 - **Will fix:** Indicates the finding should be fixed.
 This is different from the "refined" status, in that some findings must be fixed while others can remain open as the risk is deemed acceptable.
 - **Fixed:** The finding no longer poses any risk.
 This status can be assigned by Sigrid if a previous finding is no longer found in subsequent scans.

-### Is it possible that new findings are created without changing the code?
+### Is it possible that Sigrid creates new findings without us changing the code?

 Yes, in some cases.
 SIG is continuously extending our security knowledge base, which means that new findings are sometimes discovered in existing code.
 This can feel unfair to some teams, but it's important to realize that Sigrid indicates *risk* in the system.
 In other words, when a new finding is found it doesn't necessarily mean the team did something wrong, it simply means a new risk was discovered and needs to be addressed.